Puppy Exercise Guidelines: Play Vs. Overexertion

 Appropriate Toys

 Choosing the right toys for your puppy is essential for safe and engaging playtime.
 Opt for toys that are size-appropriate, durable, and made from non-toxic materials.
-Toys that can be stuffed with treats or food provide mental stimulation and encourage problem-solving skills.
-Avoid toys with or detachable parts that could be a choking hazard.
+Toys that can be stuffed with treats or provide mental stimulation and encourage problem-solving skills.
+Avoid toys with small or detachable parts that could be a choking hazard.
 Regularly inspect and replace damaged toys to maintain a safe play environment for your puppy.

 Supervised Play